ukhealthcamp/ukhealthcamp.github.io/code-of-conduct.md

 ---

 ## Code of Conduct
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-Organisers and helpers can be identified by t-shirts.

 Harassment includes, but is not limited to, offensive verbal comments, deliberate intimidation, disruption of talks, and unwelcome or inappropriate attention and contact.